davidmalawey/openLab/tour.md

+## Overview
+Use the tour section to navigate the lab by toolboxes, stations, and storage areas.
+This section is about 80% complete as of March 2026, and should be finished this year.
+The goal for this section is to offer visual access to all lab areas in sufficient detail that a reader can reproduce a lab buid just like OpenLab.

 >
 > Which tools do we use?
 How are workspaces arranged?
 Why did we choose each supply?
 What model is the device from David's youtube video?
 See the lab, the machines, the inventory.
 Discover how it is organized, and what drives successful projects.
 >